droidista/Katalyst/README.md

 # Katalyst Static Site Generator

-Katalyst is a simple and minimal static site generator implementation in Kotlin.
-This project is in pre-alpha state and no way ready for production.
+Katalyst is a simple and minimal static site generator implemented in Kotlin.
+The goals of this project are:

-This project is organized as two modules:

-* katalyst - The library implementation of static site generator
-* app - A sample blog site implementation in Katalyst DSL, which generates HTML files on execution (currently nowhere near to a blog site!)

-## Roadmap

-✅ A minimal, type safe DSL for building and reusing DOM trees.

-✅ Concept of `Deferred` nodes, `DeferredGenerator` and analyzer that iterates over the entire DOM tree and replace deferred nodes with the newly generated tree.

-➡️ API documentation, maven artifact publishing, project template and website for beginners to get started.

-➡️ Pluggable adapters for covering common use cases like pagination, image optimization and further enhancements
+* Provide a declarative interface for building HTML pages with type-safety.
+* Build HTML components for reuse.
+* Declarativley declare CSS rules and establish dependency graph between CSS declarations.
+* Provide a resolver that statically analyzes HTML nodes and includes only the essential CSS blocks.
+* A plugin interface to extend Katalyst.